Skip to main content

 Abstract

 Are less productive firms in developing countries disproportionately affected by climate change?
 Using firm-level data from Indonesia, I find less productive firms are more likely to exit the surveys when temperature rises.
-Second, there is relative output redistribution to the initially more productive firms.
-The results are consistent with a heterogeneous firm model with skill-biased production function, where heat disproportionately affects unskilled labor productivity.
-Finally, surviving firms switched to using more skilled labor and more imported inputs.
-These results illustrate how climate change affects firms of different initial productivity and how various margins of firm-level adjustment could mitigate such effects
+Also, there is relative output redistribution to the initially more productive firms.
+The results are consistent with a heterogeneous firm model that has a skill-biased production function, where heat disproportionately affects unskilled labor productivity.
+Finally, surviving firms switched to use of more skilled labor and more imported inputs.
+These results illustrate how climate change affects firms of different initial productivity and how various margins of firm-level adjustment could mitigate such effects.